Vientsuya/image-generation-website/backend/README.md

 ### How to run migrations
 ``goose postgres <db_connection_link> up``
+``goose postgres <db_connection_link> down``

+**To regenerate the most recent migration just use the down command and then up.

-**After changing a schema remember to update queries and then generate new golang code** ``sqlc generate``
+**After changing a schema or creating a new query remember to update queries and then generate new golang code** ``sqlc generate``